 On his spare time, Ross is an avid rock climber and and enjoys competing.
 Along with climbing, he enjoys flying, challenge course facilitation, watching cute kitten/otter videos, and lazy mornings.
 And, if you were wondering what his favorite smell is… It’s camp fire!

-In all Ross cannot wait to become apart of the Temple Beth El community bringing what he does best, a sense of “Play” as a foundation for community engagement!
+In all Ross is excited to bring a sense of “Play” as a foundation for community engagement!